msmhome/miniFaxServer/README.md

 A tiny, ready to deploy, simple fax and SMS recieve server running on the Telynx Programmable Fax and SMS APIs.

 This is built around my use case and homelab but is versatile to be deployed as-is for yours or be used in something more complex.
-This has not been tested at scale and outside of my personal at-home use, while it relies on Telnyx to do most of the work, as with all FOSS, no guarantees are made.

 *   **Fax Inbound and Outbound w/ Confirmations**
 *   **IP Whitelist With Telnyx IP Ranges by Default**
 *   [**Docker Image**](https://github.com/msmhome/miniFaxServer/pkgs/container/minifaxserver/252967649?tag=main) **with Cloudflare Tunnel (cloudflared)**
-*   **Lightweight, 50-60MB RAM Usage; Simple, No Web UI**
+*   **Lightweight, Simple, No Web UI**
 *   **HTTPS Support**
 *   **PDF Faxes, TXT SMS Files**
 *   **Built Asynchronously**

+This has not been tested at scale and outside of my personal at-home use, while it relies on Telnyx to do most of the work, as with all FOSS, no guarantees are made.

 # Usage